hongxianhui/micro-service-demo/README.md

-# micro-service-demo
+r# micro-service-demo
 Shared a mico-service demo for firends.

 last updated by 8/25/2017

 This demo includes features as below:
-1. a eureka server which can register or discove micro-services dynamically.
+1. a eureka server which can register or discover micro-services dynamically.
 2. a distribted config server holds all the configuration of other micro-services.
 3. a zuul server which can be the proxy supports dynamic routes.
 4. a feignclient call sample with test case.